 We use in particular:

-We try to measure the success and reach of our activities and operations.
-In this context, we can also measure the effect of third-party references or test how different parts or versions of our digital presence are used ("A/B test" method).
-Based on the results of the performance and reach measurement, we can in particular correct errors, strengthen popular content, or make improvements.
+We endeavor to measure the success and reach of our activities and operations.
+In this context, we may also measure the effect of references from third parties or examine how different parts or versions of our digital presence are used ("A/B testing" method).
+Based on the results of performance and reach measurement, we may in particular fix errors, strengthen popular content, or make improvements.

-For performance and reach measurement, the IP addresses of individual users are recorded in most cases.
-In this case, IP addresses are generally shortened ("IP masking") to follow the principle of data economy through the corresponding pseudonymization.
+For performance and reach measurement, the IP addresses of individual users are collected in most cases.
+IP addresses are in principle truncated ("IP masking") in this context in order to follow the principle of data minimization through the corresponding pseudonymization.

-Cookies may be used and user profiles may be created during performance and reach measurement.
-Any user profiles created may include, for example, the individual pages visited or content viewed on our digital presence, information on the size of the screen or browser window, and the – at least approximate – location.
-As a rule, any user profiles are created exclusively in pseudonymized form and are not used to identify individual users.
-Individual third-party services where users are logged in may be able to associate the use of our online offering with the user account or user profile on the respective service.
+Cookies may be used and user profiles may be created for performance and reach measurement.
+Any user profiles created include, for example, the individual pages visited or content viewed on our digital presence, information about the size of the screen or browser window, and the — at least approximate — location.
+User profiles, where created, are in principle created exclusively in pseudonymized form and are not used to identify individual users.
+Individual services from third parties, where users are logged in, may potentially associate use of our online offering with the user account or user profile at the respective service.

 We use in particular:

-We may update this privacy policy at any time.
-We will inform about updates in an appropriate form, in particular by publishing the respective current privacy policy on our website.
+We may update this Privacy Policy at any time.
+We inform users of updates by publishing the current version of the Privacy Policy on our website.

 This privacy policy is an unofficial translation from the German original.